CQCL/pytket-circuit-renderer/README.md

 - `condenseCBits`: Display classical wires as a single wire.
 - `recursive`: Display nested circuits recursively where possible.
 - `condensed`: Display the circuit on one line only, rather than wrapping around.
+- `transparentBg`: Display the circuit with a transparent background.
+  It is advised that you also set the theme to avoid clashes.

 Check the example folder for a basic sample app that uses this component.